-- Star schema gives a very simple structure to store the data in the data warehouse.
-The center of this start schema one or more fact tables which indexes a series of dimension tables.
+Star schema gives a very simple structure to store the data in the data warehouse.
+The centre of this start schema one or more fact tables which indexes a series of dimension tables.
 To understand star schema, it is very important to understand fact tables and dimensions in depth.

 Accumulating Snapshot tables: accumulating snapshot tables record the data related to the running tally of the data.